mknx/smarthome/install.md

 System
 ------

 * OS: Any Linux or Unix System should be fine.
-We are running SmartHome.py on Ubuntu 12.04 (amd64) and on an appliance with an outdated debian.
-So your installation commands may differ from this guide.
+SmartHome.py is tested on Ubuntu 12.04 (amd64) and on an appliance with an outdated debian.
+So the specific installation commands may differ from this guide.
-* NTP: You should really run a NTP daemon. <code>apt-get install openntpd</code>
+* NTP: A running NTP daemon is recommended:
+<code>apt-get install openntpd</code>

 Python
 ------
-Python 2.6 and 2.7 is tested.
+Python 2.6 and 2.7 is recommended.
 3.x could have problems.

 The base system needs two modules:
 <code>apt-get install python-configobj python-dateutil</code>

-If you want to use sunset/sunrise triggers, you have to install pyephem as well.
+Calculating of sunset/sunrise in triggers,requires installation of **pyephem** as well.
 <pre># apt-get install python-pip python-dev
 # pip install pyephem</pre>

 ### User
-You may want to create an separate user to run SmartHome.py. <code>adduser smarthome</code>
+A dedicated user for smarthome.py can be created:

+<code>adduser smarthome</code>

 # Installation

 ## Stable Release

 ### Download
-At [https://github.com/mknx/smarthome/tags](https://github.com/mknx/smarthome/tags) you could download the latest stable version.
+At [https://github.com/mknx/smarthome/tags](https://github.com/mknx/smarthome/tags) the latest stable version is availabe.

-### Install Latest Release
+### Installation of the latest release
 <pre>$ cd /usr/local
 $ sudo tar --owner=smarthome xvzf path-to-tgz/smarthome-X.X.tgz
 </pre>
-Now everything is extracted to <code>/usr/local/smarthome/</code>.
+Everything is extracted to <code>/usr/local/smarthome/</code>.
+It is possible to use another path.

 ### Developement
-If you want to follow the current developement:
+For using the recent developer version of smarthome.py:

 as root:
 <pre># mkdir -p /usr/local/smarthome/